 With younger kids: Take a walk around Il Ghetto, famously noted in Shakespeare’s Merchant of Venice — the small neighborhood where all Venetian Jews were forced to live from the 16th to 18th centuries.
 Wander along the Fondamenta della Misericordia, a quaint canalside walkway filled with bars and restaurants.
 Then make your way to Ca d’Oro to admire one of the grandest palazzos on the Grand Canal.
 Finally, seek out Calle Varisco, which at only 53 centimeters wide is one of the world’s narrowest streets.

-With older kids and teens: After Il Ghetto, visit the Museo Ebraico de Venezia (Jewish Museum) or stop into kosher restaurant Gam Gam for a taste of Italian and Israeli food or a quick bakery snack.
-In the afternoon, consider a gondola rowing lesson, often a highlight for ages 8 and up.
+With older kids and teens: Consider booking a walking tour of the Jewish Ghetto.
+After Il Ghetto, visit the Museo Ebraico de Venezia (Jewish Museum) or stop into kosher restaurant Gam Gam for a taste of Italian and Israeli food or a quick bakery snack.
+In the afternoon, consider a gondola ride or a gondola rowing lesson, often a highlight for ages 8 and up.
 If time allows, pop into Santa Maria dei Miracoli, a Renaissance-era marble church, considered by many to be one of the prettiest in Venice.